usnistgov/OSCAL/docs/schema/_profileXML.md

 Which controls and subcontrols to exclude from the resource (source catalog) being imported

-Within [&lt;exclude>](#exclude-element--exclude-controls), [&lt;all>](#all-element--include-all) is not an option since it makes no sense.
+Within `exclude`, [&lt;all>](#all-element--include-all) is not an option since it makes no sense.
 However, it also makes no sense (think about it) to use `exclude/call` except with `include/all` (it makes no sense to call in by ID only to exclude by ID).
 The only error condition reported, however, is when the same control is both included (explicitly, by ID) and excluded.

 ##### Content declaration (reduced)